 On this day in 1910, Mark Twain, one of America’s most famous authors and Connecticut’s most famous residents, died at his home in Redding, Connecticut.
-Born Samuel Langhorne Clemens, he grew up in Missouri and traveled extensively until settling with his family in 1871 in the wealthy “Nook Farm” neighborhood of Hartford.
+Born Samuel Langhorne Clemens, he grew up in Missouri and traveled extensively, working as a newspaper reporter and fiction writer, until settling with his family in 1871 in the wealthy “Nook Farm” neighborhood of Hartford.
 Nook Farm became known for its concentration of notable authors, artists, and other creative personalities, which (in addition to Twain) included Harriet Beecher Stowe.
 There, in his magnificent, custom-built Victorian mansion, Twain wrote and published some of his most famous and historically-significant works, including The Adventures of Tom Sawyer, The Adventures of Huckleberry Finn, and (of course) A Connecticut Yankee in King Arthur’s Court.

 Twain spent the last years of his life with his family at Stormfield, a spacious Italian-style country estate in Redding, Connecticut completed in 1908.
 The internationally-famous author entertained a number of prestigious guests at Stormfield, including the inventor Thomas Edison, who captured what is thought to be the only film footage of Mark Twain in existence using a Kinetograph camera in 1909.